OpenNebula/addon-lxcone/Guide.md

 # ifdown eth0
 ```

 Configure the new bridge in **/etc/network/interfaces**.
-This is my configuration
+This is our configuration

 This is our config:
 ```